wietzesuijker/alertzarr/README.md

 # AlertZarr

-AlertZarr ingests disaster alerts, looks up recent Sentinel-2 scenes over the AOI, writes a **placeholder** GeoZarr payload to MinIO, and emits a STAC Item + run report you can hand to downstream tooling.
+AlertZarr ingests disaster alerts, looks up recent Sentinel-2 scenes over the AOI, and either converts the freshest **EODC Zarr v2** scene to GeoZarr (via `eopf-geozarr`) or falls back to the original placeholder artefact.
+It always emits a STAC Item + run report you can hand to downstream tooling.
 Run it locally or pull the container published to `ghcr.io/wietzesuijker/alertzarr`.
 The pipeline produces:

 1. Normalised disaster alerts from sample feeds.
-2. Simulated GeoZarr conversion artefacts.
+2. Real GeoZarr conversion artefacts (or a clearly-labelled placeholder when real data is unavailable).
 3. Generated STAC Items that reference the produced data.
 4. A run report capturing timing, status, and links for downstream consumers.